Clarifai/javascript-starter/README.md

 <img src="https://s3.amazonaws.com/jared-clarifai-stuff/Screen+Shot+2017-01-05+at+4.04.37+PM.png"/>

 Note the "Add image to Application" button on the bottom left of the image.
-This will automatically add the image to the application that is associated with your credentials!
+This will automatically add the image to the application that is associated with your key!